Problematic Porn Use and The Stages of Addiction

 Porn addiction & problematic pornography use

-In this video I explain the signs you might be experiencing problematic use or porn addiction, how it impacts your brain, behaviour, and life.
+In this video I explain the signs you might be experiencing problematic use and what pornography use looks like if it morphs into an addiction, impacting your brain, behaviour, and life.

 Stages of Porn Addiction